 During each step of your journey, you will use specific skills that are part of 7 Cornerstone Skills that we have developed to help you through your transformation.
 The 7 Cornerstone Skills will help magnify your efforts, allowing you to grasp your opportunities quicker and instill the changes permanently.

-Wouldn’t We All Like to Be Happy?
+Wouldn’t We All Like to Be Motivated and Happy?

 Happiness need not be a vague term or illusion that you’re constantly chasing after–with no end in sight.
 By finding your true motivation, you’ll be one step closer to realizing your happiness and finding meaning in all things you do.